SecretBalkans/arb-shadbot/README.md

 For the hackSecret we build the initial version of the product (Phase 1).
 The goal is to create a community of power users (people who know how to utilize different financial products on the blockchain).
 Power users can run the bot locally and use their own funds to trade and make profits.
 Arbitrage opportunities that ShadBot supports are:
 - Dex arbitrage
-- Liquidation arbitrage
+- Liquidation arbitrage (tbd)
 - Staking derivative arbitrage (tbd)

 ## Problem
-“Shade protocol enables alpha bringing strategies, but it lacks the proper tools to monitor and execute them.”
+“Shade protocol enables alpha bringing strategies, but it lacks the proper tools to monitor and execute them.” <br/>
+More on this in the [pitch deck](https://www.canva.com/design/DAFizPIwA98/jj4Z42WymYcH_-xhEuLG5Q/view?utm_content=DAFizPIwA98&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

 ## Solution
 ShadBot brings the infrastructure for monitoring and execution of different strategies.
 The final version will implement smart contract vaults which allow permissionless hedge funding.
 The governance model will also be introduced, which will provide more robustness and trust in the protocol.